geotrev/undernet/getmonolith.io.wiki/Home.md

 Monolith is a front-end framework offering a flexible starting point for new web projects.
-It includes base styling for most common `html` tags, including button, form, link, and typography elements.
-Also including is a flex-based grid and several helper classes.
+It includes base styling for common tags, including buttons, forms, and typography.
+Also included is a flex-based grid and a handful of helper classes.

 In addition to styling, Monolith also includes interactive components.
 Currently there are two: a modal and accordion component.
-They are easy to use and rely only on a script call and the correct markup structure.
+They are easy to use and rely only on a script call, e.g., `Monolith.accordions().start()` for example, and the correct markup structure.
 More components are planned!

+What makes Monolith stand apart from other frameworks like Bootstrap, Bulma, or Foundation?
+Truthfully, Monolith started as an experiment to learn the ins and outs of CSS.
+Since last year, it has evolved into a functioning library that takes the best of many frameworks and puts it all into one easy-to-use package.
+It is highly configurable and even namespace-able.
+Monolith is still young, but I hope folks can use it, break it, and help make it even better!

 Monolith's CSS and JavaScript will work in recent versions of these browsers: